Diabetes medication: Biguanides

-Metformin is usually the first-line medication used for treatment of type 2 diabetes.
-In general, it is prescribed at initial diagnosis in conjunction with exercise and weight loss, as opposed to in the past, where it was prescribed after diet and exercise had failed.
-There is an immediate release as well as an extended-release formulation, typically reserved for patients experiencing gastrointestinal side-effects.
+Metformin is a first-line medication used for treatment of type 2 diabetes.
+It is generally prescribed at initial diagnosis in conjunction with exercise and weight loss, as opposed to the past, where it was prescribed after diet and exercise had failed.
+There is an immediate-release as well as an extended-release formulation, typically reserved for patients experiencing gastrointestinal side-effects.
 It is also available in combination with other oral diabetic medications.